Tomorrow Morning (musical): Critical reception

 The Off-Broadway production received mixed reviews.
 Backstage praised the writing but commented: "Though smart and pleasant from moment to moment, the show is lukewarm and unoriginal overall."
 The New York Post similarly wrote that the show "conveys the less-than-revelatory message that marriage can lead to divorce."
 Talkin' Broadway gave the musical a positive review, calling it "Irresistible".

 In 2010, Lyn Gardner in The Guardian said that much of the score for Tomorrow Morning was "sublime, and sublimely delivered".
 She gave the show three and a half stars.
 Time Out London gave the show four stars and made it Critics Choice.
 Michael Coveny in The Independent had less glowing praise for the show itself but pointed out the skill of the composer and lyricist and his potential for the future.
 Paul Vale in The Stage called the show "thoughtful and intelligent".
 Mark Shenton, in the Sunday Express described the show as "coolly adult, neatly propelled by an earnest song cycle".

 In Australia, Theatrepeople.au wrote: "Due to the delicacy, intelligence and honesty of the writing, it may very well be Tomorrow Morning that goes down in posterity as the preeminent work in this expanding, subgenre of musical theatre".

 Notable casting

 Recordings

 The London cast album was released in 2006 on the Dress Circle label.
 The Chicago production's cast album was released in 2010.
 Both albums are produced by the composer, though conductor Matt Brind is credited as co-producer on the 2006 album, with Nigel Wright credited as Executive Producer.
 The first foreign language album was released in November 2015 in a German translation by Daniel Grosse-Boymann on the CoCordis record label in Austria.

+The movie soundtrack was released by Sony Masterworks on their Milan Records label, with the album produced by the composer, Theo Buckley, and co-produced, engineered and mixed by London music producer Sam Featherstone, and mastered by Rob Kleiner at Edison Studios in LA.